A New York State of Mind

 Later, I went home to rest.
 Dennis went to Best Buy and surprised me with a stereo.
 He was generous like that.
 With his money.
 But more, with himself.
 He gave from his heart, and his passion was both an asset and a detriment.
 “Out there” the slightest injustice could set him off, like seeing someone litter.
 “In here” he could be tender enough to leave a honeysuckle on a pillow.

 In New York, I wanted it to be that way again.
 Instead, stress dominated (his and mine).
 By August, it had been five consecutive months of dizzy spells.
 As I lay on my back, the wood floor glistening in the sun, I knew the dizziness would last for 30 minutes.
-I couldn’t exactly take a half-hour “bathroom break” could I?
+Couldn’t exactly take a half-hour “bathroom break” could I?

 I waited for Dennis to make the turn at the landing then started the slow crawl across the open floor.
 The apartment felt so much larger on my hands and knees, and it occurred to me how out of place my floral J. Crew skirt was in this moment.

 A short while earlier, Dennis had said he would get rid of the stove to make room in the kitchen.
-As I crawled, I tried to imagine a life without cooking.
-Sitting atop the staircase, my mind shifted to more pressing matters as I pondered how I’d get down.
+As I crawled, tried to imagine a life without cooking.
+Sitting atop the staircase, my mind shifted to more pressing matters as I pondered how to get down.
 It felt stupid to try and just as dumb not to.
 My knees trembled like they did when I first skied Jackson Hole.
 I wanted to forget the whole thing.
 So what if I stay up here?